 Lilly doesn't seem to appreciate any of the dogs in the shelter, and we feel she may likely do best in a home with no other pets.
 She is a 100% lover and cuddlebug - never met a couch she didn't like to cuddle on! :) She also does a fantastic job at keeping her kennel clean, so she appears to be housebroken.
 We also have decided Lilly must have a little "Hound" mix in her because she loves to howl in her kennel, and sniffing around on her walk is also a favorite past time.
 It has been fun watching her blossom into the great dog she is, and guess what type of mix she is!

-However after a couple months of steady improvements, Lilly still seems to have a few lingering issues with her coat and skin.
+After a couple months of steady improvements when Lilly first arrived to Safe Haven, she still seemed to have a few lingering issues with her coat and skin.
 At times the skin on her feet, belly and face turn red, and she has even broke out in hives a few times - so on 3/11/2020 Lilly went to an appointment with a specialty vet (Dermatologist) at Eastern Iowa Vet Specialty Center in Cedar Rapids.
 The vet is making some adjustments with Lilly's medication to try and help determine if she may have any environmental or food allergies.
-Depending on Lilly's response, we may need to do actual allergy testing in April.
+Depending on Lilly's response, we may need to do actual allergy testing.
 We hope to have some answers in a month.
 We are determined to help Lilly feel and look even better.
-While we will still be doing some follow-up appointments with the Specialty Vet in Cedar Rapids, we also feel Lilly is stable enough for us to start looking for Lilly's FOREVER HOME and hope that her family will love her as deeply as we do!
+We feel Lilly is stable enough for us to start looking for Lilly's FOREVER HOME and hope that her family will love her as deeply as we do!

 Interested in adopting this pet?
 Please click the adoption info link for more information.
 And then click on the "Online Application" link at the bottom of that page.